 Applying through UCAS

 When you apply through UCAS you are allowed up to five course choices across the UK.
-You should ensure that your application reaches UCAS by the 15 January 2014 in order to receive ‘equal consideration’.
+You should ensure that your application reaches UCAS by the 15th January 2015 in order to receive ‘equal consideration’.
 This means that your application will be considered alongside other applicants who have also met the deadline.
 You can then follow the progress of your applications through UCAS Track.

-If you apply after the 15 January 2014, you will be classed as a late applicant and your application will not be considered until after those that did meet the 15 January deadline.
+We aim to make decisions on all on time applications by the 31st March 2015.
+This is not always possible if the course attracts a large number of applicants.
+If you apply after the 15th January 2015, you will be considered as a late applicant and your application will not be reviewed until after those that did meet the 15th January deadline.
 Your application is automatically sent to the institutions to which you have applied, so you do not need to check with them.